 Craig Franke, like Bear Grylls, can often be found rummaging in the undergrowth in his search for interesting subjects for macro photography.
 Craig is an avid photographer who specialises in macro photography — the art and science of taking magnified photographs of small things such as flower parts, plant parts, insects and other tiny creatures.
 Craig is also the president of The Aperture Group, a camera club in the northern suburbs of Perth, and has run macro photography events and workshops for a number of camera clubs and photography groups.
 Craig runs our macro photography workshops and you’ll have a great time learning from him in these hands-on shoot-and-learn events.

-Craig shoots with Nikon gear and you can follow his work on Instagram.
+You can follow his work on Instagram.

 Steve Humpleby is an award-winning astrophotographer whose works have been exhibited in Astrofest, the annual festival dedicated to all things astronomy.
 He has been the recent winner of the Nightscapes category at the David Malin Awards and has had his work published by Canon Australia and Olympus Australia.
 Steve is also a leading member of the Australian Cosmic Landscape Group, a photographic collective dedicated to fostering the love and art of astrophotography.
-He shoots with Canon equipment.

 Russell Nastasi assists in our beginner’s photography workshops and makes sure that everyone is able to find the right buttons, functions and menu items on their cameras.
 Russ is a returned ex-serviceman who has taken up photography in a big way since entering civilian life.
 He runs Nastasi Photography in Perth and photographs weddings, couples, portraits and events, and loves traveling out of town in search of awesome landscapes to photograph.
 When he’s not shooting away with his Nikon cameras, Russ enjoys spending time with his family (he has two young kids) and four-wheel driving.